divvungiellatekno/giellalt.uit.no/infra/DontPanic.md

 # The servers are down

+Get an overview on the [status monitor for Giellatekno and Divvun servers](https://status.giellalt.org/) The overview is refreshed every 5 minutes.

 ## Get them up and running

-* For the *gtsvn-01, gtlab, gtoahpa-01, gtweb-01* servers at uit.no
+For the *gtsvn-01, gtlab, gtoahpa-01, gtweb-01* servers at uit.no:

+* Relevant persons are Børre Gaup, Sjur Moshagen, Trond Trosterud.
-    - Call *IT, Seksjon for applikasjoner og tjenester* (see plan/admin/emergency.txt)
+* Ultimately, _IT, Seksjon for applikasjoner og tjenester_ (see `$GTPRIV/admin/emergency.txt`)
-* For the xserve, the *divvun.no* server
-    - Call Børre Gaup (the server is in the cellar under the A wing, second door to the left)

 ## Restart processes afterward